Icehawk78/Kardashev/Rules_new.md

 |2|1 ⚛|1 tile|
 |3|2 ⚛|1 tile|

 You may not pass through destroyed planet tiles.
 You may pass through tiles occupied by your fleets, but cannot end the action there.
-You may not pass through a tile occupied by another player’s fleet or colony (see attacking).
+You may not pass through a tile occupied by an opponent's fleet or colony (see attacking).
 Your fleets may occupy the same tile as your colony.

 <img src="/images/Movement_Example.png" width="500px"/>

 You may move your fleet into an unexplored space and draw 1 tile to immediately explore it without bidding.
 This ends your move action.
 (Note: The outer spaces, indicated by the white zone, may be explored this way at any time.
 They are not restricted as during the bidding/exploration phases).
 If you place a destroyed planet tile, your fleet is immediately destroyed.

 **_Attacking_** -
-On your move action, if your fleet enters a tile occupied by another player’s fleet and/or colony, you attack.
+On your move action, if your fleet enters a tile occupied by an opponent's fleet and/or colony, you attack.

 To win an attack, you must have a higher offensive strength than your opponent's defensive strength (a tie goes to the defender).
 Fleet and colony strength is equal to their level, plus any modifiers gained from technology.